timescale/timescaledb/README.md

 >  We are working with the PG community about how best to address this issue.
 See [this thread on pgsql-hackers](https://www.postgresql.org/message-id/flat/CABOikdNmVBC1LL6pY26dyxAS2f%2BgLZvTsNt%3D2XbcyG7WxXVBBQ%40mail.gmail.com) for more info.
 >
 >  Thanks for your understanding! 🙏

-From the perspective of both use and management, TimescaleDB looks and feels like PostgreSQL, and can be managed and queried as such.
-However, it provides a range of features and optimizations that make managing your time-series data easier and more efficient.

 TimescaleDB is available as a self-hosted solution or a managed cloud offering.
 The self-hosted TimescaleDB comes in the following editions: